-Some instructors assign weekly or biweekly discussion board posts or other regular informal writing assignments, and oftentimes they require you to respond to your peers’ writing.
+Some instructors assign weekly or biweekly discussion board posts (online forums) or other regular informal writing assignments, and oftentimes they require you to respond to your peers’ writing.
 Responding to your classmates can be an awkward or uncomfortable task because you might not want to offend them or say something silly.

 This was really great.
 I really enjoyed it.